GridTools/icon_structured_benchmark/icon_structured_slides.md

   - No SFC.
 Vertices are indered per `i` and `j` coordinates and `edges` per `orientation/vertices`
 - `structured`: `e2ecv` is also computed
 - Smaller grids benefit by more threads and less `k level` iterations
+- Loop in `k` is done with stride `blockDim.y/z * gridDim.y/z`
+  - It would be more beneficial for kernels that read data from adjacent `k` levels to do the looping with stride `1` in each thread
+    - Current implementation in `gtfn`, not on the `CUDA` kernels since we don't evaluate such case

 ---